3

 $\endgroup$

-• $\begingroup$ The standard matrix inequality quoted only works when $VU^\dagger$ is unitary, but here, it's only a composition of two partial isometries. $\endgroup$ Jun 2, 2021 at 23:55
+• $\begingroup$ The standard matrix inequality quoted only works when $VU^\dagger$ is unitary, but here, it's only a composition of two partial isometries. $\endgroup$ Commented Jun 2, 2021 at 23:55

 • $\begingroup$ @MaudPieTheRocktorate that's true, but you can generalise that maximisation result to work on any operator with $\|U\|_{\rm op}\le 1$.
-I'll edit the post to explain better when I get the time $\endgroup$
+I edited quantumcomputing.stackexchange.com/a/6141/55 to add the proof for the generalised inequality $\endgroup$

 – glS

-Jun 5, 2021 at 15:18
+Commented Jun 5, 2021 at 15:18

 1